Compare Rates and Save on Life Insurance

 You found a better life insurance plan

-You’ve done the work to get another life insurance policy with a better rate and fee structure and no longer need your original policy.
+If you've secured another life insurance policy with a better rate and fee structure and no longer need your original policy, it might be time to surrender the life insurance policy for cash value.
 Just make sure you get the new policy in place before you cancel your existing policy so that there is no gap in coverage if you were to die in between.

 5

-Sometimes you just didn’t read the policy contract details closely enough, only to find out later it isn’t right for you.
+Sometimes, after a more thorough review of the policy contract details, you later discover that it isn’t right for you.
 This happens most often with indexed and variable universal life policies.
+This realization can prompt a surrender of the life insurance policy.

 MONEYGEEK EXPERT TIP